rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 Use this API to fetch Folios from each window.
 Remember there are 3 Windows which should have Charges (Balances)

-## 29-Post Payment on each Window 1
+## 29-Post Payment on each Window 1 OPTIONAL

 1. Use this API to post payment against the folio on each Window.
 There should be no balance left.
 Window 1 should be paid against Credit Card

-## 30-Post Payment on each Window 2-3
+## 30-Post Payment on each Window 2-3 OPTIONAL

 Use this API to post payment against the folio on each Window.
 There should be no balance left